Europe

 • Entidade Reguladora dos Serviços Energéticos (ERSE)

-• The Council of Regulators:
+The Council of Regulators:

-• Coordinates actions with the other regulators
+• Coordinates its actions with the other regulators

 Iberian gas market (MIBGAS)

-• Participate in a MIBGAS Coordination Committee
+• Being part of the MIBGAS Coordination Committee

-• Analyse the functioning of the market
+• Analysing the functioning of the market

 Trans-European Energy Networks

-• Provides for the identification of projects of common interest (PCI);
+• Provides for the identification of projects of common interest (PCI)

-While preparing this document, ERSE took into account "Recommendation no. 3/2014" and the "Report on Investment Evaluation, Risk Assessment and Regulatory Incentives for Energy Network Projects", both from ACER.
+To prepare this document, ERSE took into account Recommendation No 3/2014 and the Report on Investment Evaluation, Risk Assessment and Regulatory Incentives for Energy Network Projects, both from ACER.